 YA@GA continues to select two additional staff members for the team.
-So far these positions have varied over the years including Worship Coordinator, GA Talks Coordinator.
-The deadline for applications is November 2, 2014.
-For more information and an application, download "YA@GA Volunteer Staff Openings" (PDF, 3 pages).
+So far these positions have varied over the years including Worship Coordinator, GA Talks Coordinator and Community Engagement Coordinator.
+The deadline for applications is usually in October.
+For more information and a sample application, download "YA@GA Volunteer Staff Openings" (PDF, 3 pages).

 You can connect with YA@GA on Facebook and be alerted to new information as it is available.
 We are also on Twitter @YoungAdultsatGA and on Instagram @YoungAdultsatGA.